Stabinski LawWins Settlement for Aviation Workers

 "They argued that it was not state of the art, but we found a smoking gun document," explained Daren Stabinski.
 The firm found a two-page document which showed that the company was using interlocks on their vehicles as an option as far back as 1970.
 The defense argued that these claims were barred by the statute of reposed, based on the year that the lift was manufactured, but Miami-Dade Circuit Judge Jon Gordon ruled that this statute did not apply.
 As a result, the defendants decided to settle before the trial was scheduled to start.
 Munoz's widow received $750,000 and Medina received $1.35 million.

 Have you been injured in a similar workplace accident?
-If so, you should not hesitate to discuss your case with a Miami personal injury attorney from Stabinski Law We have been helping wrongfully injured victims throughout South Florida since 1970, so you can trust that your case will be in good hands.
+If so, you should not hesitate to discuss your case with a Miami personal injury attorney from Stabinski Law We have been helping wrongfully injured victims throughout Florida since 1970, so you can trust that your case will be in good hands.

 Call now to schedule your free consultation or fill out a free case evaluation form online!